Gwasanaethau/overheard-on-ronin/overheard_on_Ronin.md

 I solved the problem using thought-stuff!

 “I’m in a ranty mood!”
 “Is that similar to a moody rant?
 Is that dependency inversion?”

+Oh no!
+I can’t stop the Star Wars!